KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 It was an honor to have been invited to attend the [Black Python Devs Leadership Summit](https://blackpythondevs.com/leadership-summit-2024/) as a distinguished guest.

 The event took place at the Caktus office.
+I attended the afternoon session.

+The session kicked off with a keynote by Wesley Faulkner.

 <!--
-Keynote: Wesley Faulker

 Talks
 Panel description
 -->